kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 *What else can we use for its parts?*

 ???
-If we're using WP for its data, maybe we can crib part of this equation from some other project.
-For my first demo, let's try to use someone else's theme layer!
+But, if we're using WP for its data, it stands to reason we can borrow a rendering layer from some other project.

 ---
 <!-- .slide data-background="images/ghost-repo-readme-graphic.jpg" data-state="solid-bg" -->